Automated Teller Machine

 I add

-card_has_expiredto the function signature inatm.py1def withdraw( 2 pin_is_correct, balance_is_enough, 3 above_daily_limit=False, card_has_expired, 4 ):the terminal is my friend, and shows SyntaxError
+card_expiredto the function signature inatm.py1def withdraw( 2 right_pin, enough_money, 3 above_daily_limit=False, card_expired, 4 ):the terminal is my friend, and shows SyntaxError

 REFACTOR: make it better

-I add an assertion for when the card has expired, the right PIN is entered, the account balance is enough and the account is below limit for daily withdrawals, to
+I add an assertion for when the right PIN is entered, there is enough money in the account, it is above limit for daily withdrawals, and the card has NOT expired

 PIN